sen2vm/sen2vm-core/README.md

      * Launched manually,
      * Proving, using several TDS, that grids generated by Sen2VM are consistent with the ones generated with the legacy,
      * Proving that those grids can be used to reach equivalent quality at L1C,
-     * These processings will also be used to assess the processing performances,
+     * These processings will also be used to assess the processing performances.

 Tests are more detailed in:
- * In [/src/test/java/esa/sen2vm/](/src/test/java/esa/sen2vm/) for fucntionnal tests,
+ * In [/src/test/java/esa/sen2vm/](/src/test/java/esa/sen2vm/) for functionnal tests,
  * In dedicated <mark>**Document**</mark>, for quality tests (which also includes functionnal tests description)